Tramways, Chester

 Best Areas to Live in Chester

 Chester boasts several student-friendly neighborhoods, each offering unique benefits to cater to various preferences.
-Whether you prioritize proximity to the University of Chester, affordability, or a vibrant community, here are the top areas for student accommodation in Chester:
+Whether you prioritize proximity to the University of Chester, affordability, or a social community, here are the top areas for student accommodation in Chester:

 1. City Centre: The heart of Chester, the City Centre offers landmarks like Chester Cathedral and Eastgate Clock, and students can immerse themselves in the city’s rich culture.
 The area is brimming with restaurants, cafes, and shops, providing plenty of entertainment options.